GrosSacASac/worka/readme.md

  * Without web worker
  * With remote server

-The results can vary alot and depends, on network condition, ability to run the software in parallel (often in %), setup time/work time,
+The results can vary a lot and depends, on network condition, ability to run the software in parallel (often in %), setup time/work time,

 Feel free to open issue to know more.